aregtech/areg-sdk/docs/wiki/01d-wsl-build.md

 sudo apt-get install -y git cmake build-essential clang libncurses-dev openjdk-17-jre
 ```

-For package specifics, consult your Linux distribution’s package list, such as [Ubuntu Packages](https://packages.ubuntu.com/).<br/>
+For package specifics, consult your Linux distribution's package list, such as [Ubuntu Packages](https://packages.ubuntu.com/).<br/>
-Refer to the **System Requirements** for Linux platforms in the [Building AREG SDK with CMake](./cmake-build.md) document.
+Refer to the **System Requirements** for Linux platforms in the [Building AREG SDK with CMake](./01b-cmake-build.md) document.

 ---